 Swollen veins located in the lower rectum or anus are called hemorrhoids.
 Hemorrhoids can be found internally within the rectum or externally on the anus.
 When the vein walls of the rectum or anus become thin, the veins can start to enlarge and protrude.
 Some hemorrhoids that have developed blood clots, thrombosed hemorrhoids, can cause pain and may need to be removed.
 Internal hemorrhoids that are causing excessive pain or other health issues can be removed through hemorrhoid banding.
-The providers at GI Alliance of Illinois regularly use hemorrhoid banding, also known as rubber band ligation, to assist patients in Chicago, IL Peoria, IL, and Bloomington, IL, dealing with the discomfort of hemorrhoids.
+The providers at GI Alliance of Illinois regularly use hemorrhoid banding, also known as rubber band ligation, to assist patients in Chicago, IL Peoria, IL, and Normal, IL, dealing with the discomfort of hemorrhoids.
 If you are struggling with painful hemorrhoids, request a consultation with a GI Alliance of Illinois provider near you to discuss hemorrhoid banding or other possible treatment options.

 How is hemorrhoid banding performed?

 Hemorrhoid banding is generally used to treat 1 – 2 hemorrhoids at a time.
 The patient will need to be placed under anesthesia if more than two hemorrhoids will be treated in one procedure.
 During the procedure, an anoscope will be placed into the anus and the provider will secure the hemorrhoid while a band is placed around its base.
 This band will cut off the blood flow to the hemorrhoid, which will allow the hemorrhoid to shrink and die over time.
 A scar will form where the hemorrhoid once was, preventing further hemorrhoids from developing in the area.
 Please contact a GI Alliance of Illinois provider near you for more information on hemorrhoid banding and to discuss its benefits.